-Hungary: Daily oil production at ACG block in Caspian Sea more than 8 million barrels2.
-September 2020. / SEE Energy News
+Hungary: Daily oil production at ACG block in Caspian Sea more than 8 million barrels, SEE Energy News

 In the first half of 2020, Hungarian oil and gas company MOL produced 8.2 million barrels of oil per day from Azerbaijan’s Azeri-Chirag-Guneshli (ACG) block of fields in the Caspian Sea.